maplibre/maplibre-gl-js-docs/docs/pages/example/geocoder.md

 - "import html from './geocoder.html';"
 ---

-Use Nominatim with maplibre-gl-geocoder plugin.
+Geocode (turn addresses into locations) with [Nominatim](https://nominatim.org/) and the [maplibre-gl-geocoder](https://github.com/maplibre/maplibre-gl-geocoder) plugin.

 {{ <Example html={html} {...this.props} /> }}